miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 frameworks built on a language not mainstream enough for the AIs to not want to teach you how to code in.
 Every library out there is not ***made first*** for or
 ***also*** made for Ruby the way it is for Python.
-Being in the mainstream in the free and open source software world (FOSS) such as Python has grow to become is nice.
+Being in the mainstream in the free and open source software world (FOSS) such as Python has grown to become is nice.
 The tooling and community support is outstanding, and if the language itself gels with the way you think, as Python does with me, all the better! and doing anything in Ruby ironically felt ***unpure***, which is really funny because it's a purity language (uncompromisingly OO yadda yadda), and so I kept all things Ruby out of my toolbox...

 ## Using GitHub Defaults for Easier Static Site Publishing